oisdk/site/posts/2017-04-23-verifying-data-structures-in-haskell-lhs.markdown

         Plus (S n) m = S (Plus n m)
 ```

-Here the `-XTypeFamilies`{.haskell} and `-XTypeOperators`{.haskell} extensions are needed.
-I'll try and mention every extension I'm using as we go, but I might forget a few, so check the repository for all of the examples here (quick aside: `-XUndecidableInstances`{.haskell} is *not* used at any point here, but more on that later).
+Here the `TypeFamilies`{.haskell} extension is needed.
+I'll try and mention every extension I'm using as we go, but I might forget a few, so check the repository for all of the examples (quick aside: I *did* manage to avoid using `UndecidableInstances`{.haskell}, but more on that later).
 One pragma that's worth mentioning is:

 ```{.haskell .literate}
 {-# OPTIONS_GHC -fno-warn-unticked-promoted-constructors #-}
 ```

-This suppresses warnings on the definition of `+`{.haskell} above.
+This suppresses warnings on the definition of `Plus`{.haskell} above.
 Without it, GHC would want us to write:

 ```{.haskell}
 type family Plus (n :: Peano) (m :: Peano) :: Peano where